 - Aseniwuche Winewak Nation of Canada (AWN) for PCAP and FASD Supports in Grande Cache area.

-- Whitefish Lake Nation # 459 for PCAP mentorship in Whitefish Lake and Woodland Cree First Nation
+- Whitefish Lake Nation # 459 for PCAP mentorship in Whitefish Lake Fist Nation.

 For more Information about our agencies and their services please contact:

 The NW FASD has been running a mobile diagnostic Clinic since 2013.
-The mobile clinic serves Grande Prairie, Peace River, High Prairie, and Grande Cache.
+The mobile clinic serves Grande Prairie, Peace River, High Prairie, and Grande Cache and surrounding communities.